 - Once the lease is up you will need another car, requiring you to start a new lease, buy the car, or walk

 So how do you decide what you should do?
 Just address those 2 factors… Your finances and your lifestyle choices.
+This will help you figure out which works best for your budget.

 - Are you low on cash?
 If so, leasing may be the better option as it will typically require no down payment.
 Also, the monthly payments will be lower than financing.